okteto/create-namespace/README.md

 ### `share`

-The list users that will have access to the namespace on Okteto.
+The list of users that will have access to the namespace on Okteto.
 Separate them with a comma if you are using more than one.
 You can use either their Okteto username or their email.

 ## Example usage